Hridhyanth/soc-design-and-planning-vsd/README.md

 Code to Chip: An open-source RTL-to-GDSII journey with OpenLANE &amp; Sky130 PDK | VSD SoC Design and Planning Workshop
 # Digital VLSI SoC Design and Planning — RTL to GDSII

+> Over two weeks, this workshop — organised by VSD (VLSI System Design) and NASSCOM — walked me through the entire RTL-to-GDSII flow
-> A 2-week hands-on workshop on complete RTL-to-GDSII flow for digital VLSI SoC design,
+> for digital VLSI SoC design.
-> organised by **VSD (VLSI System Design)** in collaboration with **NASSCOM**.
-> This repository documents my learning, lab outputs, and key takeaways from each day.
+> This repo captures my daily lab work,
+> outputs, and the most important things I learned.

 ## Day 1 — Inception of Open-Source EDA, OpenLANE & Sky130 PDK

 #### Understanding the Chip Package

-When we look at any embedded board and point to what we call the "chip," we're actually looking at the **package** — a protective casing around the actual silicon die.
-The real chip sits in the centre of this package and communicates with the outside world via **wire bonding** — tiny wires that connect the chip's pads to the package pins.
+What most people call "the chip" on a circuit board is actually its package — a protective shell wrapped around the real silicon underneath.
+The actual die sits inside, and it talks to the outside world through wire bonding: a set of extremely fine wires linking the die's pads to the metal pins of the package.

 #### Inside the Chip: Core, Pads, and Die

-Zooming into the chip itself, all signals between the chip and the external world pass through **pads** placed around the periphery.
-The region enclosed by the pads is called the **core** — this is where all the actual digital logic lives.
-Together, the core and the pads form the **die**, which is the fundamental unit of chip manufacturing.
+Strip away the package and look at the silicon itself: every signal entering or leaving the chip passes through pads arranged around its edge.
+The space inside those pads — where the actual logic lives and does its work — is called the core.
+Core plus pads together make up the die, which is the basic physical unit that comes off a fabrication line.
-- **Foundry** — the place where chips are physically manufactured
+- **Foundry** —  fabrication facility that actually manufactures the silicon.
-- **Foundry IPs** — IP blocks that require specialized process knowledge to implement (e.g., PLLs, SRAMs)
+- **Foundry IPs** — that demand deep, process-specific know-how to design correctly (e.g., PLLs, SRAMs)
-- **Macros** — reusable, purely digital logic blocks
+- **Macros** — are reusable digital logic blocks that don't carry that same process-level complexity.

 #### From Software to Silicon — The ISA Bridge

+From Code to Hardware — Bridging Software and Silicon

-A C program running on a chip goes through a multi-layer transformation:
+A C program doesn't run on silicon directly — it passes through several layers of translation first:

-1. The C code is compiled into **RISC-V assembly** (or another ISA)
+1. A compiler turns the C source into assembly instructions targeting a specific instruction set, such as RISC-V.
-2. The assembler converts it to **binary machine code (0s and 1s)**
+2. An assembler converts that assembly into raw machine code: the actual 0s and 1s the hardware understands.
-3. This binary pattern needs an **RTL implementation** of the ISA
+3. For that machine code to mean anything, the processor itself must have an RTL implementation of the instruction set baked into its logic.
-4. The RTL gets synthesized and goes through the full **PnR (Place and Route)** flow to become a physical layout
+4. That RTL is then synthesized and carried through the full place-and-route flow until it becomes an actual physical layout.

-The system software stack (OS → Compiler → Assembler) acts as the bridge between what the programmer writes and what the hardware executes.
+In short, the operating system, compiler, and assembler form the bridge connecting what a programmer writes to what the hardware ultimately executes.

 #### Why Open-Source EDA Matters

-For a fully open-source ASIC design flow, three things are needed:

-1. **RTL Designs** (e.g., from opencores.org)
-2. **EDA Tools** (synthesis, P&R, verification)
-3. **PDK Data** (process-specific design rules, standard cell libraries)
+- A fully open-source ASIC design flow needs three pieces in place: openly available RTL source (drawn from places like opencores.org), a complete EDA toolchain covering synthesis, place-and-route, and verification, and PDK data — the process-specific design rules and standard cell libraries tied to a given fabrication node.

+- For most of the industry's history, PDKs sat behind NDAs and proprietary licensing, putting real chip design out of reach for students and hobbyists.
+That changed in June 2020, when Google teamed up with SkyWater Technology to release Sky130 as the first fully open-source PDK — a genuine turning point for accessible VLSI design.

 Historically, PDKs were proprietary and distributed only under NDAs, making chip design inaccessible to most people.
 This changed in **June 2020**, when Google collaborated with SkyWater Technology to release the **Sky130 PDK** as the world's first open-source process design kit — a massive milestone for the VLSI community.